yoratoni/Mdisk/README.md

 uncompressed.

-The whole extraction thing is now fully done, I also added the option to also export some JSON files are the root the extracted directory:
+The whole extraction thing is now fully done, I also added the option to also export some JSON files in the root of the extracted directory:

 - `bigFileDirectoryMetadataTable` Metadata of each directory.
 - `bigFileFileMetadataTable` Metadata of the files.